Web page interaction in Python

 ./webinteraction-example.wia --headless

-This means that when the module is installed with pip
+program above (see Install module manually).
+This also means that when the module is installed with pip

-, you can use this magic string in your wia
+, you can use the same magic string in your wia

-And, of course, command line arguments will still work:
+And, of course, command line arguments will still work in the same way:

 ./webinteraction-example.wia --headless